 - Provide all plans, information, and documentation related to the part.

 - Describe any concerns you may have about the manufacturability of the component or problems you might anticipate in its manufacturing.

 - Provide information about how the part interfaces with other components or assemblies and downstream end-use.

 During this step, CM engineers consider these concerns and review plans and documentation to identify potential issues affecting manufacturability.

 Conduct a DFM Simulation

-The CM engineers use specialized mold filling simulation software [link to Mold Filling Simulation blog] to simulate the injection molding processes.
+The CM engineers use specialized mold filling simulation software to simulate the injection molding processes.
 They use the software to create a real 3D simulation of flow, heat flux, and warpage for injection molding, including the complete mold with all details.
 During the simulation, they inspect the project for all of the parameters in the checklist for DFM in plastic injection molding, identifying any problems that will occur unless changes are made to the design, mold, materials, etc.